tanqinyong/SpenseFrontEnd/README.md

 ## Usage

 We currently have 3 screens for our technical proof of concept.
-Namely, the login, signup and home screen.
+Namely, the signin, signup and home screen.

 ```html
         <Stack.Screen name="SignIn" component={SignInScreen}/>